-- a. a biological parent; unless a Court orders a specific person to act as the parent or to make educational decisions on behalf of the child; - b. a person who has legal documentation (guardianship, power of attorney, custody

-- c. a grandparent, stepparent, other relative, or foster parent with whom the student lives and who is acting as a parent; or - d. a surrogate parent appointed by the district to represent the student's interests in educational decisions.
+- a. a biological parent; unless a Court orders a specific person to act as the parent or to make educational decisions on behalf of the child; - b. a person who has legal documentation (guardianship, power of attorney, custody agreement) of being responsible for the student's welfare; - c. a grandparent, stepparent, other relative, or foster parent with whom the student lives and who is acting as a parent; or - d. a surrogate parent appointed by the district to represent the student's interests in educational decisions.